The Oath

 [Text in brackets is commentary on the Oath, and should not be interpreted as part of it.]

-On the first of January 2007, I, Carl Muckenhoupt, herewith pledge to adhere to the following policies:
+On the 24th of August, 2014, I, Carl Muckenhoupt, herewith pledge to adhere to the following policies:

 I. Definitions

-“The stack” is the set of computer and console games that I have purchased, accepted as gifts, or otherwise taken as my own, but have not completed to my satisfaction.
-“The trophy case” is the set of games that I have completed.
+“The stack” is the set of computer and console games that I own on physical media, but have not completed to my satisfaction.
+“The trophy case” is the set of games that I own on physical media and have completed.

 II.
 Blogging

-On any day when I play a game that is in the stack, I will write at least one blog post about the game or my experiences in playing it.
+On any day when I play a game that is in the stack, I will write at least one blog post about the game or my experiences in playing it, unless I play the game from start to finish in that day, in which case I will write a blog post summarizing the entire experience within a week.
 I may also, at my option, blog about games not in the stack.

 [After some experience, I have decided to interpret "on any day when I play a game" as "within 24 hours of every session"]